zalando/zalando.github.io/CONTRIBUTING.md

 ```
 - Issue #15 - Initial website layout
+- **Description**:
-- **Description**: This PR creates the initial scaffold structure for the team website.
+  - This PR creates the initial scaffold structure for the team website.
+The Catwatch data is called via the `fetch` API and displayed in `index.html` page.
+CSS Flexbox is used as the CSS layout model.
 - **Tasks**:
   - [x] Create index.html
   - [x] Setup css and js code